- User obligations

 - Photograph of the damaged goods in their entirety: the photograph must show the damage in its entirety and not just a close-up, or part of it.
 If the damage is not noticeable in a general image, it will be necessary to add an additional image of the article in which it is visible.
 If more than one damaged item is found, the image should include a grouping of all the items.

-- Photograph of the outer packaging, including the label of the Transport Agency: the photograph must show that the shipment was made using the Transport Agency and that the claim corresponds to the shipment contracted.
+- Photograph of the outer packaging, including the label of the Transport Agency: the photograph must show that the shipment was made using the Transport Agency and that the claim corresponds to the shipment contract.
 The photograph must be taken at a distance such that the shipping label is visible.

 - Photograph of the Goods with their inner packaging: the photograph should show that the packaging used protected the contents during transport.

-- Damage repair budget, if applicable; and
+- Damage repair budget, if applicable; and Affidavit, in exceptional circumstances

 - Delivery note with comments by the Recipient, in cases of damage.